waku-org/pm/draft-roadmap/README.md

 Not yet planned/not sure:
 - nwaku performance on mobile: let's focus on finishing desktop integration and getting API ready for Chat SDK + RLN
 - quic: need to review where to put it, should be easy.
-- Follow-up steps in incentivization: part of current milestone is to produce a roadmap.
+- Follow-up steps for incentivization: part of current milestone is to produce a roadmap.

+### Business Development Milestones

+TODO

 ## Gantt